atulvc2001/My-basic-py-projects/README.md

 ## General info
-This project is compilation of vanilla python projects that you will most likely encounter when you set out to learn python as a beginner.
+A compilation of vanilla python projects that you will most likely encounter when you set out to learn python as a beginner.
 ### EmailSender
 A python script that can send Emails using the smtp library.
 ### NumGuesser